 Midnight in Paris, 1920s:

 Real life, 1920s: In the film, Picasso is noted as having a mistress, named Adriana.
-In real life, perhaps his mistress(es, yes multiple) were not as clear.
+In real life, perhaps his mistress(yes, yes, multiple) were not as clear.
 He had many mistresses, ranging from prostitutes to his muses, but only married twice.

-Midnight in Paris, 1920s: Adrian Brody’s depiction of the surrealist artist is entertaining.
-Lest we forget the line, “I see…a rhinoceros!”
-Allen’s direction and Brody’s depiction of the eccentric man allowed for an over the top representation, and it is safe to say that had they reigned themselves in too tightly, this particular character could have fallen flat.
+Midnight in Paris, 1920s: Adrien Brody’s depiction of the surrealist artist is entertaining.
+Lest we forget the line, “I see…a rhinoceros!”, Allen’s direction and Brody’s depiction of the eccentric man allowed for an over-the-top representation, and it is safe to say that if they had reigned themselves in too tightly, this particular character could have fallen flat.

-Real life: Adrian Brody locked in those crazy eyes!
+Real life: Adrien Brody locked in those crazy eyes!
 Dali was a man known for his crazy antics and personality.
-His art was larger than life, filled with imagination, and odd themes…melting clocks, deserts, and overall psychoanalytical themes.
+His art was larger than life, filled with imagination and odd themes…melting clocks, deserts, and overall psychoanalytical themes.
 His works are as theatrical as he was in real life!

 Real life: Throughout his career, Man Ray dabbled in many mediums and genres of art.
 He was able to move between abstract art forms such as Cubism and Dada, his work in photography is what most may remember him for.
 Unfortunately, the film does not spend much time on Man Ray, possibly only including him because he was in the included circle of artists and writers during 1920s Paris.
 His style of photography, which he himself deemed ‘Rayography,‘ would have been an interesting discussion point as it was a camera-less version of capturing images.
 I believe there was more yet to be discovered and portrayed in the film about this certain character.